Entry visibility

-Entry visibility is an aspect of supply chain visibility, allowing a company to manage the proper use of trade compliance data for the importation of goods from the time they leave a foreign supplier until the time those goods reach their destination.
+Entry visibility is an aspect of supply chain visibility which allows a company to manage the proper use of trade compliance data for the importation of goods from the time they leave a foreign supplier until the time those goods reach their destination.
 Entry visibility aims to ensure that all regulatory, compliance, and documentation requirements are met in a timely fashion along the way.
-When importing into the U.S., every individual transaction must be compliant with The Customs Modernization Act (Mod Act), and the Importer Security Filing (10+2).
+When importing into the U.S., every individual transaction must be compliant with The Customs Modernization Act ("Mod Act"), and the Importer Security Filing (10+2).
 Under the Mod Act, importers are required to maintain and produce timely records at the time of entry.
 Furthermore, the Mod Act includes a "Reasonable Care" clause, which states that importers and brokers need a comprehensive audit process to ensure they have met all compliance requirements and provided the correct information on all entry filings.

 An entry is a declaration of information prepared by a customs broker on an entry form and submitted to customs.
 The information on an entry includes, but is not limited to, the following data elements: